heesoo-jang/starter-hugo-academic/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Academic Template"
+# title = "HEESOO JANG"
-subtitle = ""
+# subtitle = "studying the societal impact of AI systems"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.